Humboldt Crabs

 The Humboldt Crabs are a collegiate summer baseball team located in Arcata, California.
 Playing in every season since they were founded in 1945 by Lou Bonomini, later joined by Ned Barsuglia, the Crabs are the oldest continually-operated summer collegiate baseball team in American baseball.
-Through the 2025 season the Crabs have a total record of 2732 wins, 841 losses, and one tie.
+Through the 2026 season the Crabs have a total record of 2774 wins, 855 losses, and one tie.
 The Crabs did not play the 2020 season due to the COVID-19 pandemic.
-As of 2024, the Crabs are charter members of the newly-formed Pacific Empire League.
+The Crabs are a charter member of the Pacific Empire League.

-Crabs games are broadcast on ESPN Radio KATA 107.3 FM/1340 AM, the Humboldt Crabs YouTube Channel, and stats are live on the Pointstreak App.
+Crabs games are broadcast on ESPN Radio KATA 107.3 FM/1340 AM, the Humboldt Crabs YouTube Channel.
 Most games also include the Crab Grass Band, formed in 1983, that play songs in between innings.

+In 2026, a feature length documentary entitled Lou's Team: The Story of the Humboldt Crabs, covering the 83 year history of the team, was released.